JeffreyRStevens/cv/cv.md

 ### Undergraduate

 `2003-2004`
-Elizabeth Hallinan---"Temporal discounting in two New World primates, the cotton-top tamarin (*Saguinus oedipus*) and the common marmoset (*Callithrix jacchus*).\" (senior thesis, Mind, Brain, and Behavior Program,  Biology, Harvard University)
+Elizabeth Hallinan---"Temporal discounting in two New World primates, the cotton-top tamarin (*Saguinus oedipus*) and the common marmoset (*Callithrix jacchus*)", (senior thesis, Mind, Brain, and Behavior Program,  Biology, Harvard University)

 `2004-2005`
-Alexandra Rosati---"Context-dependent discounting in two New World primates, the cotton-top tamarin (*Saguinus oedipus*) and the common marmoset (*Callithrix jacchus*).\" (senior thesis, Mind, Brain, and Behavior Program, Psychology, Harvard University) *Winner of Hoopes Thesis Award and Psychology Faculty Award*
+Alexandra Rosati---"Context-dependent discounting in two New World primates, the cotton-top tamarin (*Saguinus oedipus*) and the common marmoset (*Callithrix jacchus*)", (senior thesis, Mind, Brain, and Behavior Program, Psychology, Harvard University) *Winner of Hoopes Thesis Award and Psychology Faculty Award*

 `2005-2007`
-Sarah Heilbronner---"The evolution of risk-sensitive preferences in nonhuman primates.\" (senior thesis, Mind, Brain, and Behavior Program, Psychology, Harvard University) *Winner of Psychology Faculty Award*
+Sarah Heilbronner---"The evolution of risk-sensitive preferences in nonhuman primates", (senior thesis, Mind, Brain, and Behavior Program, Psychology, Harvard University) *Winner of Psychology Faculty Award*

 `2010-2011`
-Tim Winke---"The role of costly errors in cooperative memory."
-(Bachelors thesis, Universität Bayreuth)
+Tim Winke---"The role of costly errors in cooperative memory", (Bachelors thesis, Universität Bayreuth)

 `2014-2015
-`Whitney Leichner---"Hormonal mechanisms of non-kin cooperation: A study of the effects of mesotocin on prosocial behavior in pinyon jays (*Gymnorhinus cyanocephalus*)." (honor's thesis in Psychology, University of Nebraska-Lincoln)
+`Whitney Leichner---"Hormonal mechanisms of non-kin cooperation: A study of the effects of mesotocin on prosocial behavior in pinyon jays (*Gymnorhinus cyanocephalus*)", (honor's thesis in Psychology, University of Nebraska-Lincoln)

 `2015-2016`
-Molly Shane---"Nature's effect on stress and decision making." (honor's thesis in Psychology, University of Nebraska-Lincoln)
+Molly Shane---"Nature's effect on stress and decision making", (honor's thesis in Psychology, University of Nebraska-Lincoln)

-Tyler Stading---"Naturally stressed: The effect of nature exposure on stress physiology and decision making." (honor's thesis in Psychology, University of Nebraska-Lincoln)
+Tyler Stading---"Naturally stressed: The effect of nature exposure on stress physiology and decision making", (honor's thesis in Psychology, University of Nebraska-Lincoln)

 `2020`
-Hannah Eggert---"General and veterinary care of service dogs and how service dogs benefit their handlers.", (honor's thesis in Veterinary Sciences, University of Nebraska-Lincoln)
+Hannah Eggert---"General and veterinary care of service dogs and how service dogs benefit their handlers", (honor's thesis in Veterinary Sciences, University of Nebraska-Lincoln)

 `2020-2021`
-Megan Herridge---"Owner perception of impulsivity in dogs and implementation of as spatial choice task for evaluation.", (honor's thesis in Animal Science, University of Nebraska-Lincoln)
+Megan Herridge---"Owner perception of impulsivity in dogs and implementation of as spatial choice task for evaluation", (honor's thesis in Animal Science, University of Nebraska-Lincoln)

-McKenna Yohe---"Predictors of separation anxiety in dogs.", (honor's thesis in Veterinary Science and Psychology, University of Nebraska-Lincoln)
+McKenna Yohe---"Predictors of separation anxiety in dogs", (honor's thesis in Veterinary Science and Psychology, University of Nebraska-Lincoln)

 ### Graduate

 `2008-2012`
-Jenny Volstorf---"The role of memory in cooperation."
-(PhD thesis, International Max Planck Research School on Adapting Behavior in a Fundamentally Uncertain World)
+Jenny Volstorf---"The role of memory in cooperation", (PhD thesis, International Max Planck Research School on Adapting Behavior in a Fundamentally Uncertain World)

 `2009-2010`
-Nelly Mülhoff--"Spacial discounting of food and social partners in guppies (*Poecilia reticulata*)."
-(Diploma (Masters) thesis, Humboldt-Universität)
+Nelly Mülhoff--"Spacial discounting of food and social partners in guppies (*Poecilia reticulata*)", (Diploma (Masters) thesis, Humboldt-Universität)

 `2012-2019`
-Juan Duque---"Patterns of behavioral and physiological consistency in pinyon jays (*Gymnorhinus cyancephalus*)."
-(PhD thesis, Dept. of Psychology, University of Nebraska-Lincoln)
+Juan Duque---"Patterns of behavioral and physiological consistency in pinyon jays (*Gymnorhinus cyancephalus*)", (PhD thesis, Dept. of Psychology, University of Nebraska-Lincoln)

 `2017-2019`
-Francine Goh--"Social influences on similarity judgments and intertemporal choice."
-(Master's thesis, Dept. of Psychology, University of Nebraska-Lincoln)
+Francine Goh--"Social influences on similarity judgments and intertemporal choice", (Master's thesis, Dept. of Psychology, University of Nebraska-Lincoln)

 `2018-2020`
-Elise Thayer--"Effects of human-animal interactions on affect and cognition."
-(Master's thesis, Dept. of Psychology, University of Nebraska-Lincoln)
+Elise Thayer--"Effects of human-animal interactions on affect and cognition", (Master's thesis, Dept. of Psychology, University of Nebraska-Lincoln)

+`2019-2022`
+London Wolff--"Friends or food: comparing social and food-based numerical cognition in captive pinyon jays", (Master's thesis, Dept. of Psychology, University of Nebraska-Lincoln)

 ## Outreach

-`2014`
-Volunteer for "Eight-Legged Encounters\" outreach exhibit at Denver Museum of Nature and Science
+`2014` Volunteer for "Eight-Legged Encounters\" outreach exhibit at Denver Museum of Nature and Science

-`2015`
-Stevens, A.N.P. & **Stevens, J.R.** Cool jobs: Getting in your head. *Science News for Students*.
+`2015` Stevens, A.N.P. & **Stevens, J.R.** Cool jobs: Getting in your head. *Science News for Students*.

  Invited speaker for UNL SciComm 2015: A Symposium for Effective Science Communication